lel4866/ReadFredTreasuryRates.py/README.md

 Returns an annualized dividend yield for the S&P500 for the requested date

 # Programming comments:
+If you want to run without taking the time to check for valid parameter values, that is, turn off asserts, use: python -cO main.py

 This is written using Python 3.9 and Pycharm 2021.2.1